 This card is a great choice for people who want to earn valuable rewards but don’t want to worry about which card to use at which store.
 Instead, cardholders receive additional rewards for forgetting about other credit cards and just using this card everywhere they go.
 This card offers 3x points at U.S. supermarkets stores (on up to $6,000 spent each calendar year, then 1%) and 2x points at gas stations.
 But when you use this card to make at least 30 transactions in a statement period, you receive a 50% rewards bonus.
 In addition, new cardholders receive 15,000 bonus points after spending $1,000 within 3 months of account opening.
 New applicants also receive 15 months of interest-free financing on new purchases and balance transfers, with a 3% balance transfer fee.
 There is a $95 annual fee for this card.
 (You can read a full review of the card here.)

 Who has time to learn all of the fees associated with most credit cards?
 Few do, especially the lazy.
 Thankfully, this card doesn’t have any fees.
 There is no annual fee, late fee, foreign transaction fee, cash advance fee or balance transfer fee.
-New applicants receive 4.99% introductory financing on balance transfers for 12 months and a $100 statement credit when they spend $1,500 within 90 days of account opening.
-In addition, you can also receive up to $100 by transferring a balance.
+New applicants receive 4.99% introductory financing on balance transfers for 12 months and a $100 statement credit when they spend $1,500 within 3 months of account opening.
 This card was the most recent winner of our Best Simple Credit Cards in America ranking.

 At publishing time, the Chase Slate, Discover it Chrome, Citi Simplicity and PenFed Promise cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for them.
 However, this relationship does not result in any preferential editorial treatment.